 As I mentioned in other posts, defaulting on your student loans is a no good, terrible, very bad thing.
 You’ve (royally) screwed up, but it’s not the end of the world.
 Shit happened, but now it’s time to move on.
+You aren’t alone, either.
+Roughly 11.3% of federal student loans are in default.
 With this guide, you’ll get out of default (the adult equivalent of detention) and see the sun again!

 To get out of default you will have to rehabilitate your student loans.
 This is important as you can begin repairing your credit rating, become eligible again for student loans, and qualify for some federal repayment plans.
 Basically, you’re currently like a player in a video game without powers.
 Rehabilitation gets you all the cool powers back!